anishsinha-io/blueprintforjustice-final/README.md

 # BlueprintForJustice

-This website is meant to be a resource that is available to help victims of police brutality to get justice for the harm that they faced.
+This website is a resource that is available to help victims of police brutality to get justice for the harm that they faced.

 ### Team